 Both men and women should dress modestly while in Oman.
 While shorts are fine on the beach or at your hotel pool, you should always cover your shoulders and knees anywhere else in public.
 Loose, long clothing shows respect for the traditional values held in this conservative Muslim country.
 Women should also carry a scarf to cover their heads at mosques.

 In Oman, it’s recommended to follow local etiquette by greeting people with a smile, eating with your right hand, and not using rude gestures of any kind.
-Other things to remember include using an open palm to gesture towards something, asking permission before taking a photo of anyone, and never taking photos of military establishments.
+Other things to remember include using an open palm to gesture toward something, asking permission before taking a photo of anyone, and never taking photos of military establishments.

 Members of the opposite sex don’t generally touch, so men should allow women to extend their hand first rather than offering a handshake in greeting.
 When eating out you may be offered a hot towel before the start of a meal, which you should use to clean your hands.
 After you’ve finished eating, leave your plates as they are, stacking the plates for waiters to collect is considered impolite.